Frequently Asked Questions

 Grading Criteria:

-• Students who receive an AACC (Anne Arundel Community College) course grade of 'A', 'B', 'C' and 'D' on their college transcript will be awarded the corresponding letter grade on the high school transcript.
+• Students who receive AACC (Anne Arundel Community College) course grades of 'A', 'B', 'C' and 'D' on their college transcript will be awarded the corresponding letter grade on their high school transcript.

 • Students must complete AACC credit courses with a letter grade of a C or better ('Y' in a noncredit program course) to be deemed successful in a college course.